Paul Golding: Coder, Builder, Transformer.

 One of the Earliest Patents in Applied Neural Networks (Comms)

-During the so-called “AI winter”, I filed patents for my ’94 invention: “Multi-layer Perceptron Neural Network Adaptive Equaliser” which was one of the earliest NN patents for a commercial use of AI in the field of mobile communications.
+During the so-called “AI winter”, Paul filed patents for a ’94 invention: “Multi-layer Perceptron Neural Network Adaptive Equaliser” which was one of the earliest NN patents for a commercial use of AI in the field of mobile communications.

 Early application of AI/ML to 3D Image Processing

-From 1990-1996 I conducted EU-funded collaborative academia-industry research at Motorola R&D whilst studying part-time for a PhD (which I did not complete).
+From 1992-1996, Paul lead research for a massive EU-funded collaborative academia-industry research at Motorola R&D whilst contributing part-time for a PhD.
 The work pioneered the use of AI to solve 3D compression (mesh decimation) for mobile augmented reality applications.

 World-beating financial OCR performance (Computer Vision)

-For Prosper Inc, a fintech company in SF, I coded software to read financial docs at any angle and with varying amounts of background noise, exceeding the capabilities of the leading finance OCR vendor (Lead Tools).
+For Prosper Inc, a fintech company in SF, Paul developed computer vision techniques to read financial docs at any angle and with varying amounts of background noise, exceeding the capabilities of the leading finance OCR vendor (Lead Tools) and beating Google Vision.
 This led to several patent applications.

 Motorola Patent of the Year (Youngest ever recipient, Age 24)

-For designing a chipset radio that revolutionized the compactness of cellular basestations (for microcells).
-Multiple patents awarded, resulting in a new family of DSP devices for Motorola semiconductor division.
+For designing a chipset radio that revolutionized the compactness of cellular basestations (for microcells) and launched a new family of DSP devices for Motorola semiconductor, Paul received the Motorola global patent/engineer award.

-Architect of a Data Fabric capable of Massively Scalable Simulation of the Enterprise to Manage Complexity
+Architect of a Data Fabric "Digital Twin" technology capable of Massively Scalable Simulation of the Enterprise

 Von Rheinhold Nostrand (Publisher) Prize